vzcaffaro/programming-languages-2020/extra-credit.md

 #### Adding Features to `LambdaNat`

 - Binary numbers are much more efficient than successor numbers.
 Replace successor numbers in `LambdaNat` with Haskell's integer arithmetic.
+Add "+", "-", "*" to your grammar and evaluate these operations using Haskell's arithmetic.
+Call the new language and interpreter `LambdaNat6`.
+Can you evaluate `fib 20` in `LambdaNat6`?
+What is the largest `n` for which fibonacci-in-Python terminates without letting the user wait?
+How does `LambdaNat6` improve the efficiency of mergesort?

 - Currently, we have only one data type, namely expressions.
 Add Booleans to LambdaNat.
+If you extend `LambdaNat6` you should use Haskell's Booleans for this (otherwise you can also implement your own).
+Add a new type of expressions, say, `BExp` to the grammar.
+Add operations `and`, `or`, `not` as well as `==`, `<=`, `<`, `>`, `>=`.
+Rewrite the mergesort of Assignment 2 in this new language for testing.
+Note that you need now two evaluation functions, one for `Exp` and one for `BExp`.

 - Implement a more efficient substitution function.
 (That could have a great effect on efficiency since subsitution (= beta reduction) is the computational engine of the interpreter.)
 Here are some [notes](https://hackmd.io/@alexhkurz/SyoTUBxoP).